ferdium/ferdium-server/docker/README.md

 The docker can be run as is, with the default sqlite database, or you can modify your environment variables to use an external database (e.g. MySQL, MariaDB, Postgres, etc).
 After setting up the docker container you will need to create a reverse proxy to access Ferdi-server outside of your home network, using a webserver such as NGINX.

-**Existing users, please note:** The latest updates to Ferdi-server and the Ferdi-server Docker image introduce changes to the default SQLite database name and location, as well as the internal containeer port.
-Please see the comments in the [Migration section](#migrating-from-an-existing-ferdi-server) below in order to continue using your existing Ferdi-server database.
+**Existing users, please note:** The latest updates to Ferdi-server and the Ferdi-server Docker image introduce changes to the default SQLite database name and location, as well as the internal container port.
+The new container port is `3333`.
+If you would like to keep your existing SQLite database, you will need to add the `DATA_DIR` variable and change it to `/app/database`, to match your existing data volume.
+You will also need to change the `DB_DATABASE` variable to `development` to match your existing database.
+Please see the parameters in the [Migration section](#migrating-from-an-existing-ferdi-server) below.

 ### docker